george2621/My-Recipes/README.md

 3. Ability to publish your own recipe

 ## Note :
-1. The API allow you to make 10 requests per minute.
+1. The API allow you to make 10 requests per minute :face_with_spiral_eyes:.

 Please feel free to send me your feedback .
 I would love to hear from you .